marks-5/kafdrop/README.md

 Kafdrop is a UI for monitoring Apache Kafka clusters.
 The tool displays information such as brokers, topics, partitions, and even lets you view messages.
 It is a light weight application that runs on Spring Boot and requires very little configuration.

+This is no longer maintained.
+Please see [kafdrop-web-ui](https://github.com/DigitalInnovation/kafdrop-web-ui)

 ## Requirements

 * Java 8